lgmoneda/lgmoneda.github.io/_posts/2017-03-15-elisp-summary.md

 	body...)
 ```

 The "p" here stands for "prefix".
 We can pass an argument like  ```C-u [argument] M-x [myfunc]```.
-The "p" makes emacs pass the prefix argument (from C-u) as the function argument.
-We can even build the arguments list, you can prompt the user for some of them, like in append-to-buffer built-in function:
+The "p" makes Emacs pass the prefix argument (from C-u) as the function argument.
+We can even build the arguments list.
+You can prompt the user for some of them, like in append-to-buffer built-in function:

 ```elisp
 (interactive